acamaras0/Delivery-Fee-Calculator/README.md

 ## Testing

-In order to run the tests, in the client directory run:
+In order to run the tests, in the client directory, run:

 - npm test